Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Odds n' ends

-Avicularia affinis*, alticeps, ancylochira, anthracina*, arabica None The brownish A. ancylochira may be found along the Tapajoz river, living in in the bark of trees high above flooded swampland (Charpentier 1992).
+Avicularia affinis*, alticeps, ancylochira, anthracina* None The brownish A. ancylochira may be found along the Tapajoz river, living in in the bark of trees high above flooded swampland (Charpentier 1992).

-There is nothing about A. anthracina that would place it in this genus.
+There is little about A. anthracina that would place it in this genus.
 Koch's drawing displays a terrestrially-oriented spider that is overall dark brown with pale spinnerets.

 A. affinis ranges as far south as Chile.
 However, Nicolet's description and drawing reveal nothing like other members of Avicularia.
-It would be more correctly placed in a different genus (Nicolet describes it as quite similar to P. scrofa).
-Its placement in Avicularia is perhaps simply a typo that originated with mass-movement of species in the genera "Mygale".
+It may be more correctly placed in a different genus (Nicolet describes it as quite similar to P. scrofa).
+Its placement in the World Spider Catalog is perhaps simply a typo that originated with mass-movement of species in the genera "Mygale".

 Avicularia